 Vaginal discharge is a natural part of your body's process to keep the vagina clean and healthy.
 Discharge is made up of fluid and cells shed from the vaginal lining, helping to clear away old cells and prevent infections.
 Vaginal discharge changes in color, consistency, and volume based on factors like your menstrual cycle, age, and hormonal changes.

 Normal vaginal discharge typically ranges from clear to white or light yellow.
 The texture can also change depending on where you are in your cycle — it might be thin and watery at one point and thicker or more mucus-like at another.
-Slight variations in odor are normal, but a strong, foul, or fishy smell often points to something off.
+Slight variations in odor are normal, but a strong, fishy, or foul odor often points to something off.

 Recurrent symptoms?
 Get Evvy's at-home vaginal microbiome test, designed by leading OB-GYNs.